NBPS-STEAM/Eaglebotics-9986-Into-The-Deep-24-25/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 commit.
 You can cancel or amend your last commit if you forget something *before* pushing, but not after.

 Second is something called a "merge conflict".
-FINISH LATER
+(INCOMPLETE, PLEASE COME BACK LATER)

 Try to avoid the following things when working with other people:
 * Working on a file that someone else is also working on (causes merge conflicts)